pombase/website/src/docs/documentation/modification-data-bulk-upload-format.md

     the gene pages as K4(K5) processed(preprocessed), but our checking pipeline will expect unmodified forms.
 6. See the table below for allowed annotation extensions.
-Multiple extensions can be included for a modification.
-Separate extensions with a comma (,) if they combine to form a "compound" extension (all parts apply together), or with a pipe (|) if they are independent.
-You can also use separate rows for annotations with independent extensions.
+Multiple extensions can be included for a modification if they combine to form a "compound" extension (all parts apply together) Separate extensions with a comma (,)
-7. The Reference column has the publication's PubMed ID (PMID).
+7. Use PubMed IDs (e.g. "PMID:1234567") in the Reference column
 8. The taxon will usually be ${ncbi_taxon_id} (the NCBI taxon ID for *Schizosaccharomyces pombe*), although if you have an NCBI taxon ID for a specific *${species_abbrev}* strain you are welcome to use it